golang/proposal/design/draft-workspace.md

 general (for instance `...` and `all` have different meanings) but are the same or close enough for the cases that matter.

+#### A `GOPATH`-like setup

+While this proposal does not aim to completely recreate all `GOPATH` workflows, it can be used to create a setup that shares some aspects of the `GOPATH` setup:
+A user who is working with a set of modules in `GOPATH`, but in `GOPATH` mode so that all dependencies are resolved from the `GOPATH` tree can add a `go.work` file to the base of a `GOPATH` directory that lists all the modules in that `GOPATH` (and even those in other `GOPATH` directories, if their path has multiple elements).
+Then all their dependencies that are under that `GOPATH` directory will continue to be resolved from those locations.

+Of course there are caveats to this workflow: `GOPATH` packages that are not contained in a module can't be added to the workspace, and the `go.work` file needs to be manually maintained to add modules instead of walking a directory tree like `GOPATH` mode does.
+And opting into workspace mode piecemeal by adding modules one by one can be frustrating because the modules outside of the new workspace will require `-modfile` to be set to `off` or another `go.work` file that includes it.
+But even with these differences, used this way, `go.work` can recreate some of the convenience of `GOPATH` while still providing the benefits of modules.

 ### The `workfile` flag

 One alternative that was considered for disabling module mode would be to have